 - Provide purposeful, enticing and well-planned indoor and outdoor environments, which support learning in all areas of the curriculum.

-- Prepare children to reach the Early Learning Goals at the end of the Foundation Stage and ensure children make at least good progress from their starting points.
+- Prepare children to reach the Early Learning Goals at the end of the Foundation Stage, ensuring children make good progress from their starting points, to create a successful transition to Year 1.

 In Reception, we meet the welfare requirements laid down in the Statutory Framework for the Early Years Foundation Stage.
 We actively safeguard and promote the welfare of all of our children.
 We recognise that children will learn most effectively when they are healthy, safe and secure.
 Alongside, when their individual needs are met and when they have positive relationships with the adults who care for them.
 We aim to provide a setting that encompasses a safe and stimulating environment where children are able to enjoy learning and grow in confidence and independence.
 Our Reception class follows the Early Years Foundation Stage Curriculum and work towards the Early Learning Goals.